HOW TO MAKE PARSAD – BOTH FLOUR AND CREAM OF WHEAT VERSIONS

 • Peel, grate ginger and measure ingredients.

-• Make Syrup: In a small saucepan with a long handle, add evaporated milk, whole milk, one cup of water and sugar and place over a low flame.
+• Make Syrup: In a small saucepan with a long handle, add evaporated milk, whole milk, water, and sugar (and condensed milk if using), and place over a low flame.
 Stir until sugar has melted.
 Keep on low flame.
 [A few times I added the ginger to the milk and it curdled, so I no longer bother.
-You may continue to use the milk if it curdled, I didn't notice a difference to the final product]
+You may continue to use the milk if it curdcurdled;idn't notice a difference to the final product]

 To cook: